 The relevant legislation in relation to the processing of data is:

-- (b) the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as may be amended by the proposed Regulation on Privacy and Electronic Communications); and
+(b) the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as may be amended by the proposed Regulation on Privacy and Electronic Communications);

-The Association holds a variety of Data relating to individuals, including customers and employees (also referred to as data subjects) which is known as Personal Data.
+The Association holds a variety of Data relating to individuals, including customers and employees (also referred to as Data Subjects).
+Data which can identify Data Subjects is known as Personal Data.
 The Personal Data held and processed by the Association is detailed within the Fair Processing Notice at Appendix 1 hereto and the Data Protection Addendum of the Terms of and Conditions of Employment which has been provided to all employees.

 - Personal Data is that from which a living individual can be identified either by that data alone or in conjunction with other data held by the Association.

 - The Association also holds Personal Data that is sensitive in nature (i.e. relates to or reveals a Data Subject’s racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
 This is Special Category Personal Data or Sensitive Personal Data.